 - Cost per click from Google Keyword Planner – If people pay good money for AdWords there is money in the niche.
 The opposite is not always true however as the niche may be unclaimed

-- Number of advertisers – if there are a solid 4 or more AdWords ads for a give keyword chances are it’s a profitable keyword
+- Number of advertisers – if there are a solid 4 or more AdWords ads for a given keyword chance are it’s a profitable keyword

 - Volume from Google Keyword Planner – Keywords should have a good and stable volume of searches each month.
 I would consider any keyword with above 200 searches per month if it’s targeted

-- Link Metrics (Majestic, Ahref, Moz) – Low competition in the search results mean that the niche has yet to be claimed by a strong competitor and is there for your taking
+- Link Metrics (Majestic, Ahref, Moz) – Low competition in the search results means that the niche has yet to be claimed by a strong competitor and is there for your taking

-- Number of results in the search results – Results in the millions are often bad and show fierce competition.
+- The number of results in the search results – Results in the millions are often bad and show fierce competition.